-&lt;sup>9 For greater detail about how to implement VTC hearings, see Center for Legal and Court Technology, Best Practices for Using Video for Hearings and Related Proceedings (2014).
+9 For greater detail about how to implement VTC hearings, see Center for Legal and Court Technology, Best Practices for Using Video for Hearings and Related Proceedings (2014).

-50 (d) The speaker system should be sufficient to allow all participants to hear the 51 person speaking.
-If a participant has a hearing impairment, a system that complies with 52 the Americans with Disabilities Act and other applicable laws should be used to connect 53 to the VTC system; 54 (e) The record should be adequately captured, either by ensuring that the audio 55 system connects with a recording system, or by ensuring that the court reporter can 56 clearly see and hear the proceeding; 30 clearly see and flear the proceeding, 57 (f) Sufficient bandwidth should be provided so that the video image and sound are 58 clear and uninterrupted; and 59 (g) Each piece of equipment should be installed, mounted, and secured so that it is 60 protected and does not create a hazardous environment for participants or staff.
-00 protected and does not create a hazardous environment for participants of stan.
-61 2.
-Agencies should ensure that the conditions in and surrounding the hearing rooms 62 allow participants to see, be seen by, and hear other participants, and to see written 63 documents and screens, as well as, or better than, if all of the participants were together in 64 person.
-These general principles should guide agencies' consideration in creating the best 65 hearing room conditions: (a) Lighting should be placed in a year to exact well dispersed beginned a cabinat 66 (a) Lighting should be placed in a way to create well-dispersed, horizontal, ambient 67 light throughout all rooms used in the proceeding; 68 (b) Noise transference should be kept to a minimum by: 69 (i) Locating hearing rooms in the inner area of the office and away from any 70 noise or vibration-producing elements (e.g., elevator shafts, mechanical 71 rooms, plumbing, and high-traffic corridors); and 72 (ii) Installing solid doors with door sweeps, walls that run from floor to 73 ceiling, and sound absorption panels on the walls. - G,
+49 (c) Microphones should be provided for each participant who will be speaking 50 during the hearing; 51 (d) The speaker system should be sufficient to allow all participants to hear the 52 person speaking.
+If a participant has a hearing impairment, a system that complies with 53 the Americans with Disabilities Act and other applicable laws should be used to connect 54 to the VTC system; 55 (e) The record should be adequately captured, either by ensuring that the audio 56 system connects with a recording system, or by ensuring that the court reporter can 57 clearly see and hear the proceeding; 58 (f) Sufficient bandwidth should be provided so that the video image and sound are 59 clear and uninterrupted; and 60 (g) Each piece of equipment should be installed, mounted, and secured so that it is 61 protected and does not create a hazardous environment for participants or staff.
+62 2.
+Agencies should ensure that the conditions in and surrounding the hearing rooms 63 conditions allow participants to see, be seen by, and hear other participants, and to see written 64 documents and screens, as well as, or better than, if all of the participants were together in 65 person.
+These general principles should guide agencies' consideration in creating the best 66 hearing room conditions: 67 (a) Lighting should be placed in a way to create well-dispersed, horizontal, ambient 68 light throughout all rooms used in the proceeding; 69 (b) Noise transference should be kept to a minimum by: 70 (i) Locating hearing rooms in the inner area of the office and away from any 71 noise or vibration-producing elements (e.g., elevator shafts, mechanical rooms, plumbing, and high-traffic corridors); and